 Scope

 The TSI shall apply to new trackside CCS and on-board CCS subsystems of the rail system as defined in points 2.3 and 2.4 of Annex II to Directive (EU) 2016/797.
-Point 7.2.2 of Annex I to this Regulation shall apply to all changes to an existing on-board CCS subsystem.

-The TSI shall not apply to existing trackside CCS and on-board CCS subsystems of the rail system already placed in service on all or part of any Member State’s railway network by 28 September 2023.
+The TSI shall not apply to existing trackside CCS and on-board CCS subsystems of the rail system already placed on the market or in service on all or part of any Member State’s railway network by 28 September 2023, except when

-However, the TSI shall apply to existing trackside and on-board CCS subsystems that have one of the following characteristics:

 the subsystem is subject to renewal or upgrading in accordance with Chapter 7 of Annex I to this Regulation;

 the area of use of a vehicle is extended in accordance with Article 54(3) of Directive (EU) 2016/797, in which case point

-7.4.2.3 of the Annex I to this Regulation shall apply, unless no installation of ETCS is indicated in RINF for the subsequent five years in the new area of use and the area of use is limited to two Member States;
+7.4.2.3 of the Annex I to this Regulation shall apply;

 the subsystem is subject to the specification maintenance requirements set out in point 7.2.10 of Annex I to this Regulation.